sukumar1612/chat-application/README.md

 # Chat application

-A basic chat application made using flask and javascript and has E2EE for messages
+A basic chat application made using flask and javascript

+## Overview

+#### The chat application serves the following html pages

+Registeration page

 ## Installation
 ### On Windows